Oguri Kozukenosuke: Early life

 He was born in Edo in 1827.
 Because he was the first son of an honorable hatamoto Oguri, he got promoted smoothly from his youth.
 When he was 7, he started to learn Sinology from Asaka Gonsai, Kenjutsu from Toranosuke Shimada, Jujutsu from Suketaro Kubota, and gunnery from Kazue Tatsuki.
 At the age of 14, he told the lord of Harima han (country subdivision) that Japan should build more ships and advance economically to countries overseas, the idea he was inspired with by Keinosuke Yuuki.
 The lord liked him and wanted to marry his daughter to him.
-He was first appointed to a position in the Edo castle at the age of 17.
+He was first appointed to a position in the Edo Castle at the age of 17.
 This promotion was due to his gift for the martial arts.
-He married the daughter of the above-mentioned lord when he was 21.
+He married the daughter of the lord when he was 21.
 His wife, named Michiko, was dauntless and a good adviser of Oguri.
-When he was around thirty, Ii Naosuke, took to him, and Oguri became a close follower of Ii since then.
+When he was around thirty, Ii Naosuke took to him, and Oguri became a close follower of Ii.

-After Matthew C. Perry’s visit to Japan
+After Matthew C. Perry's visit to Japan

 In 1854, when the black ships arrived at the Uraga port, the Tokugawa Government was compelled to take measures against pressures from the Great Powers.
 As one of them, the government decided to send missions to the U.S. in 1860, and Oguri accompanied them as a supervisor.
-The main reason why Oguri, who didn’t have any standing in the Edo government, could join them was that there had been a recommendation from Ii.
-At that time in the Edo castle, there was a scramble for political power among Ii’s faction and Abe’s faction.
+The main reason that Oguri, who did not have any standing in the Edo government, could join them was that there had been a recommendation from Ii.
+At that time in the Edo Castle, there was a scramble for political power among Ii’s faction and Abe’s faction.
 Abe Masahiro was a Roju, and while Ii was a conservative person, he was an earnest reformist.
 At the time when Oguri was appointed to a mission, Abe had already been dead, and Ii became Tairou.
 He was scheming to punish all his opponents, but simultaneously, he was preparing for retaliation from the opponents.
-Since Ii didn’t want Oguri to be involved into such complication, he kept Oguri at a distance.
+Since Ii did not want Oguri to be involved into such complication, he kept Oguri at a distance.

 When Oguri reached the US, he visited several places and realized the gigantic power of civilization.
 In Washington, he visited a dockyard and was convinced that the power of the US came from there.
 From this experience, he was strongly convinced that the Tokugawa government should own a shipyard.
 The missions were also greatly welcomed by Americans.
 The newspaper there reported Oguri as the most chivalrous Japanese person, since he was polite and always wearing traditional Japanese clothes.

 In November 1860, soon after his return to Japan, he was appointed as a foreign magistrate.
 However, he soon resigned from his post in September next year.
 This decision was triggered by his remorse for the fact that he had no choice other than to rely on the British navy, when Russia invaded Japanese territory, Tsushima.